bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 **Step 3 : First Correct Solution**

-In the next stage of the strategy we come up with a first solution.
+In the next step we come up with a first solution.
 You want to solve the problem, even if it's not a good approach.
 This is the brute force approach.

 This approach does not have to be clever or elegant.
 But you want to make sure that you've got a correct solution.